pubnub/python/README.md

 pip install pubnub==3.5.0
 ```

-Examples are available in README and examples directories under specific
+Examples and instructions for migrating from older versions of sdk are available in
-platforms.
+README.md, migration.md and examples directories under specific platforms.

 ### Pubnub Console
 Pubnub console is a command line app which allows you to do various